Surviving 3 Honour Killings. A journey of ACE's, abuse, hopelessness, and pity.

 Shana's life transformed away from her family home... she was seen to be a very strong woman in her new community.
-A unknown sense of confidence.
+An unknown sense of confidence.
 Unresolved trauma was still present, yet masked well.

 In 2012 with the overwhelming duties Shana had in a University setting, and dealing with challenges of structural racism, Shana remained vulnerable.
 Shana was stalked for some time online by someone who later became her abuser.
 Shana entered into this abusive relationship all by herself, naive and without any question, not recognising the red flags, this was the beginning of more trauma, Shana faced all forms of abuse, however felt too embarrassed to question, as this abuser used religion to control and coerce.
 Shana faced all forced of financial and economic abuse.
 Shana wasn't allowed to work, or finish her studies.

 There were signs that the perpetrator had a history of irrational abusive behaviours, stalking, and violence and unknown to Shana.
 The perpetrator was a compulsive liar from the beginning of the relationship, the perpetrator was violent towards his own family, the perpetrator stalked and harassed his ex-partner before Shana.
 The Perpetrator was suicidal and never took personal responsibility for any of his behaviour, for some reason Shana felt responsible??
-Without education on the signs of a toxic behaviours and what a healthy relationships looks like, many are trapped in abusive relationships, one after the other.
+Without education on the signs of toxic behaviours and what a healthy relationship looks like, many are trapped in abusive relationships, one after the other.

 Cycle of abuse